Nuitka/Nuitka-website/pages/roadmap.rst

 List of things, we are aiming for to be included in that release.

-[ ] Caching for bytecode demoted modules so no optimization needs to be run.

 [x] Add version information for macOS bundles.

 [x] Building on new macOS works for old macOS deployment.